CivicActions/ssp-toolkit/docs/controls/AC.md

 #### Drupal specific control support

 CivicActions, at least quarterly, audits all team accounts based on the concept of least privilege.
 Each member of the developer team is assigned a role of which defines access needed to perform only the member’s job function.
-The audit of accounts is reported and reviewed by the LINCS admin group and evaluated to determine whether roles or membership within the developer team should be changed.
+The audit of accounts is reported and reviewed by the CivicActions Operations and evaluated to determine whether roles or membership within the developer team should be changed.